mlettini/matthewlettini.me/src/work/harvest/forecast.md

 <div class="inner">

 Beyond the 2014 launch, our team continued for years to improve Forecast based on customer and internal needs.
 We iterated on behind-the-scenes flows like billing and onboarding, helped unlock insights with reports and exports, and added many features that enhanced the core experience.
-You can see some of these updates on [The Harvest Blog](https://www.getharvest.com/blog/tag/forecast), but here’s a couple demos of some later highlight features, narrated by my wonderful coworkers:
+You can see some of these updates on <a href="https://www.getharvest.com/blog/tag/forecast" target="_blank" rel="noopener">The Harvest Blog</a>, but here’s a couple demos of some later highlight features, narrated by my wonderful coworkers:

 </div>